oleksii-mutianov/Link-converter/README.md

 docker run -p 8080:8080 -e SPRING_PROFILES_ACTIVE=dev -d --name link-converter link-converter
 ```

-Ensure you have mongodb available on `mongodb:27017` and redis on `redis:6379`
+Ensure you have postgres available on `postgres:5432` and redis on `redis:6379`

 ### Without docker